Clemente Rodríguez

-Career

-Club
+Club career

 Born in Buenos Aires, Rodríguez made his league debut for Boca Juniors in a 2–1 away defeat to Chacarita Juniors on 10 December 2000.
 He went on to establish himself as an important player in the Boca Juniors team that won a host of national and international tournament in the early 2000s.
 In 2003, he was part of the Boca team that won the Intercontinental Cup.

 In 2004, he signed for Spartak Moscow, but returned to Boca on loan for the 2007 Clausura (spring championship).
 For the 2007–08 season he joined Spanish side Espanyol on loan.

 In August 2009 he returned to Argentina to play for Estudiantes de La Plata.
 Subsequently, in August 2010, he returned for a third period with Boca Juniors.

 On 24 June 2013, São Paulo signed Rodríguez to a two-year contract.
 On 7 April 2014, after almost one year playing for São Paulo, Rodríguez, along with Fabrício, was removed from the main staff of the club, and sent on loan to Boca Juniors.
 Rodríguez, who had a contract with the club until June 2015, will therefore no longer play for São Paulo.

 Having announced his move to Bolivian club Ciclon de Tárija on 3 September 2020, it was revealed at the end of the same month, that Rodríguez had joined Deportivo Merlo.

-International
+International career

 Rodríguez was part of the gold medal winning Argentine Olympic football team at the 2004 Summer Olympics and has played for the full Argentina national team on an infrequent basis since 2003.
 He was called by coach Diego Maradona to play in the 2010 FIFA World Cup.